-Automated resume screeners are now the buzz in the highly competitive job market.
+Applicant tracking systems (ATS) are now the buzz in the highly competitive job market.
 Now that technology is finally coming, and sometimes, intervening with the application process, every job seeker ought to know how to use it to their advantage.
-Here, the 10 best resume writers spill techniques on how to pass the electronic screening:
+Here, the 10 best resume writers spill techniques on how to pass the electronic screening with tips on keyword optimization.

 Resume readers basically use a certain set of keywords as a reference.
 The presence of these precious terms on your application paper determines whether you pass or not — it’s that simple.
 Now, the big problem is: you don’t know the keywords.
 It’s a blindside, so you have to guess them yourself.
 Experts say that the best place to find the most probable key terms is right in the job posting.
 Load your application with lots of skills and abilities too, because most of the times, the program is looking for qualitative indicators.